Maryland guard Pe'Shon Howard played for the first time all season Friday. It did not solve all of the Terrapins' troubles.

 "It was kind a test for myself, too, just seeing how far we could push it," Howard said.

 In Turgeon's ideal scenario, he would probably ease Howard back into the lineup.
 Ten minutes here, another 15 there.
 Three more games remain before the Terps' Jan.
 8 ACC opener at N.C.
 State, more than enough time to re-acclimate the starting point guard.

 Except there isn't a ton ideal about the Terps' predicament.
 Maryland hasn't won a game by double figures yet, which doesn't detract from a four-game winning streak but is hardly eye-catching, either.

 Howard, as well as he fared for a guy playing his first college game in nine months, didn't summon the mojo for a blowout.
 Radford, which has not defeated a Division I team since Nov.
 11, shot well from the perimeter in the first half before making only four shots from the floor after the break.

 Maryland's offense didn't fare much in the final 20 minutes, though it eventually busted the Highlanders' zone enough to score six straight points and create a needed cushion midway through the second half.

 Howard, for his part, wasn't quite as sharp as he was for much of last year.
 He also was less than a week removed from being fully cleared; the missteps were understandable.

 He probably will in the next two weeks, and his value to Maryland is certain to grow.
-With only eight – soon to be nine – recruited scholarship players available, he’ll make life easier for teammates and Turgeon.
+With only eight --- soon to be nine --- recruited scholarship players available, he'll make life easier for his teammates and Turgeon.